Residency Year Overview

 - Actively participate in the classroom with mentor teachers and students.
 (Do NOT work on other assignments, check emails, be on your phone, or study for exams.).

-- Collaborate with mentor teachers about a conceptual topic to teach in January or early February for edTPA.
+- Begin planning and working on the edTPA.
+Collaborate with mentor teachers about a conceptual topic to teach in January or early February for edTPA.

 -